Seattle Magazine, September 2007

 Given its location smack dab in the middle of the city and easy access by car, bus or bicycle, Green Lake might just be the most popular fishing spot in all of Seattle.

 What: Rainbow and brown trout are the big draw—the Washington Department of Fish and Wildlife (WDFW) stocks Green Lake with about 20,000 of them every spring.
 Year-round opportunities for skilled anglers include largemouth bass, rock bass, yellow perch, catfish and even tiger muskie.
 Given the pollution and abundant amounts of duck and goose poop, Green Lake is not known for its table fish–but a freshly planted trout that hasn’t been in the water too long might make for good frying every now and then.
-Local freshwater fishing experts swear by Power Bait for attracting trout, but also use good old salmon eggs, perhaps perched inside a marshmallow.
-Gear-wise, a simple six-foot pole and a basic small spinning reel as a solid rig for hooking lake-dwellers like trout.
+Local freshwater fishing experts swear by Power Bait for attracting trout, but also use good old salmon eggs, perhaps perched inside a marshmallow, since is actually a good food to eat and healthy for people that take care of their diet and train using equipment as an URBNFit Amazon ball which is perfect for home.

 When: March-May for trout.
 Year-round for other fish.